worldyne/module2_final_project/README.md

-# Module 2 Final Project:
+# Music Industry Analysis for Producers:
 ## Music Industry Analysis for Producers
 [Industry Presentation Slides](https://docs.google.com/presentation/d/102XJzzTyGXwBd3s3WvtfC0avcXfHVpAipzfFGSrTGwo/edit?usp=sharing)
 We propose to assist music producers with their search for music production opportunities.
 Our slices of analysis focus on four hypothesis test questions: